BlueAndi/Pixelix/doc/MQTT.md

 After the successful connection establishment to the MQTT broker, Pixelix will send "online" to the &lt;HOSTNAME&gt;/status topic.
 In any disconnect case, "offline" will be sent to the &lt;HOSTNAME&gt;/status topic.

-## Plugin base URI
+## Plugin topic path
-The base URI to access plugin related topics can be setup with the plugin UID or the plugin alias:
+The base topic path to access plugin related topics can be setup with the plugin UID or the plugin alias:
-* &lt;HOSTNAME&gt;/uid/&lt;PLUGIN-UID&gt;/...
+* &lt;HOSTNAME&gt;/display/uid/&lt;PLUGIN-UID&gt;/...
-* &lt;HOSTNAME&gt;/alias/&lt;PLUGIN-ALIAS&gt;/...
+* &lt;HOSTNAME&gt;/display/alias/&lt;PLUGIN-ALIAS&gt;/...

 ## Topic name
 The complete topic name can be derived from the REST API documentation.